digicas/edutime-library-android/docs/information-exchange.md

 Educational app can communicate with the edutime library anytime (via defined API), but can receive up to 15 seconds old information.
 Provided information is cached and send to the EduKids launcher on the next sync iteration.

-- [ ] // TODO frequency yet to be discussed
+- [x] // TODO frequency yet to be discussed
+ --> conclusion: communication between the client library and EduKids launcher will happen instantly, i.e. without caching in SDK

 Note: The general idea of the implementation of the edutime library is similar to Google Play Game Services (https://developers.google.com/games/services/android/quickstart).

 ## User related information exchange
 Both educational app and EduKids launcher can be run under the different user profiles.
 We need to assure the below described information is related to the proper user.

-#### [APICALL] Get the edutime user ID
+#### [SDKCALL] Get the edutime user ID
 Educational app gets the uuid of the EduKids launcher user, under which it can execute further described commands.

 note: This uuid shall be generated on the very frequent bases within the EduKids launcher in order to be privacy compliant.
 Therefore the uuid acts rather as the session id.

-- [ ] // TODO discuss the frequency or procedure of the user's uuid generation / usage
+- [x] // TODO discuss the frequency or procedure of the user's uuid generation / usage -->  conclusion: there will be stable launcher's user uuid generated for the particular edu app (based on edu apps SDKKEY)

+SDKKEY will be generated in the edu apps registry and can be used across several versions and platforms of the app

 ## Time related information exchange